How to Get Rid of Mice and Keep Them Out!

 Bucket Mouse Trap

 This can be a live trap or filled partly with water to kill the mice.
-An alternate rolling trap is the PAWMATE Rolling Mouse Trap which has a wheel in the center for the peanut butter.
+One option is the PAWMATE Rolling Mouse Trap which has a wheel in the center for the peanut butter.

 Poisons – Why I Don’t Recommend Them